-- The fire protection design focuses on battery installations, which are typically an arrangement of tightly packed cells placed in modules that are stacked vertically in racks. - Since these systems often consist of multiple racks, a main objective of the protection is to make sure, if a fire occurs, that it is contained to a single rack. - If the fire is able to propagate from one rack to the next, it could last for a considerable length of time, potentially overwhelming the sprinkler system or taxing the water supply. - For rooms containing ESS/BESS with flooded lead-acid, flooded Nickel-Cadmium (Ni-Cd) and Valve Regulated Lead Acid (VRLA) batteries, refer to the "Fire detection and Fire protection" subsection of DC Battery Systems.
+- The fire protection design focuses on battery installations, which are typically an arrangement of tightly packed cells placed in modules that are stacked vertically in racks. - Since these systems often consist of multiple racks, a main objective of the protection is to make sure, if a fire occurs, that it is contained to a single rack. - If the fire is able to propagate from one rack to the next, it could last for a considerable length of time, potentially overwhelming the sprinkler system or taxing the water supply.

-- To date there is no publicly available test data that confirms the effectiveness of any active fire protection for energy storage systems with lithium-ion batteries.
-Automatic sprinkler protection is recommended to limit fire spread to the surrounding structure, equipment, and building contents. - To mitigate this risk, one of the objectives of an ESS/BESS fire protection system should be to contain the fire to the rack of the originating fire through the installation of a sprinkler system and the spacing of ESS/BESS groups. - Water is an effective extinguishing agent for most ESS/BESS fires, including lithium-ion battery ESS/BESS.
-This is why sprinkler systems are the preferred fixed fire protection method (if designed properly).
-(See Annexes, Section 1, for details).
+- To mitigate this risk, one of the objectives of an ESS/BESS fire protection system should be to contain the fire to the rack of the originating fire through the installation of a sprinkler system and the spacing of ESS/BESS groups. - Water is an effective extinguishing agent for most ESS/BESS fires, including lithium-ion battery ESS/BESS.
+This is why sprinkler systems are the preferred fixed fire-protection method (if designed properly).
+(See Annexes, Section 1, for details). - ESS/BESS rooms should preferably be protected by automatic sprinklers designed to deliver a minimum density of 12.2 mm/min (0.3 gpm/ft2) over the entire area of the room or 232 m2 - 2500 ft2, - whichever is smaller.